codeforeauclaire/snowparking/README.md

 }
 ```

-## Proposed Infrastructure
+## Proposed API Infrastructure

 We gotta pick something.
 This is close to what I, Anthony, am currently working with and propose we use it.

 * node.js - Scalable will takes lots of hits creating an API.
-No need for a full stack
+No need for a full MVC stack.
 * MongoDB - Simple data store, could be anything really.
 Will scale well enough.
 * IFTTT - Connector to get from Email to our app
  * This: https://ifttt.com/email (Inbound email setup for subscription from http://eauclairewi.gov/about-us/sign-up-for-e-notifications)
  * That: https://ifttt.com/maker (To make an HTTP call to our application)
 * AWS Free tier - Run everything on a single server.
 Good for one year.

-## Proposed database structure
+## Proposed API database structure

 ### Notifications
 ```